Main content

 Unlike semi-permanent color, demi-permanent hair color requires a developer or a low volume of hydrogen peroxide to gently open the hair's surface and deposit color.
 This means it generally lasts a bit longer (12 to 24 shampoos) before fading.
 It's used in many cases as semi-permanent color, in addition to enhancing your natural color, darkening, or lowlighting hair.

 If you’re interested in trying out demi-permanent hair color, ask your colorist about Redken Shades EQ Hair Gloss.
 These ammonia-free formulas are a mix of direct and oxidative dyes that provide results in just 20 minutes.
-Whether you want a tone change, a color correction, or a brand new hue without less commitment, the Shades EQ line does it all.
+Whether you want a tone change, a color correction, or a brand new hue with less commitment, the Shades EQ line does it all.
 Plus, they contain amino acids that help to condition the hair and leave it looking super shiny.

 Do I need to use bleach?